deity-io/falcon-platform-docs/dpsg/docs/providers/stripe.md

 The secret key can be found in the `Developers` section under in the subsection `API keys`.
 It is labeled `Secret key` in the `Standard keys` section and starts with `sk_`.

-### `endpointSecret`

-This is used for receiving webhooks from Stripe.
-DPSG uses this when payments are updated.

-You can get your client secret when configuring your webhook.
-To do this, navigate to the `Webhooks` subsection and use the `Add endpoint` button.

-Use the following settings to complete the configuration:

-- Endpoint URL: https://dpsg.{region}.deity.cloud/api/payment/webhook/{organization}/{project}/{environment}/stripe (replacing `{region}`, `{organization}`, `{project}` and `{environment}` with your details).
-If your region is Europe it will be omitted and the base url will be (https://dpsg.deity.cloud).
-- Events: Select all `Payment Intent` events

-Once completed, the webhook secret will be displayed on the top right of the webhook detail page and starts with `we_`.